COVID-19 Regulations

 5. Plans for structures and management

-The municipality may require from applicants who apply to keep animals that they must submit an application form and a detailed site plan according to specifications set by the municipality.6.
-Consideration of application and imposition of conditions
+The municipality may require from applicants who apply to keep animals that they must submit an application form and a detailed site plan according to specifications set by the municipality.

 7. Visibility of structures on premises

-All structures in which animals are kept must be suitably screened from any street.8.
-Wavering of requirements and withdrawal of authorisations
+All structures in which animals are kept must be suitably screened from any street.

-The municipality may, after considering conditions particular to the property and provided that no objection is received from the owners or occupants of surrounding premises—9.
-Validity of authorisations
+The municipality may, after considering conditions particular to the property and provided that no objection is received from the owners or occupants of surrounding premises

-An authorisation to keep animals granted in terms of any by-law or regulation repealed, is deemed to have been granted in terms of this by-law.10.
-Duties of owner or keeper of animal or pet
+An authorisation to keep animals granted in terms of any by-law or regulation repealed, is deemed to have been granted in terms of this by-law.

 11. Animals or pets kept in unsatisfactory manner